-Election Results in Israel: What Do They Mean for Reform Jews?
-Election Results in Israel: What Do They Mean for Reform Jews?
-Apr 16, 2019|Rabbi Josh Weinberg Rabbi Josh Weinberg is the vice president of the Union for Reform Judaism for Israel and Reform Zionism and is the executive director of ARZA, the Association of Reform Zionists of America.
+3 Questions to Ask on Israel Independence Day 3 Questions to Ask on Israel Independence Day May 08, 2019|Rabbi Josh Weinberg Rabbi Josh Weinberg is the Union for Reform Judaism’s vice president for Israel and Reform Zionism and the executive director of ARZA, the Association of Reform Zionists of America.

 Bearing Witness Today: Delayed Grief and Yom HaZikaron Bearing Witness Today: Delayed Grief and Yom HaZikaron May 07, 2019|Rabbi Seth L. Bernstein, D. Min.
 Rabbi Seth L. Bernstein is the spiritual leader of Bet Aviv in Columbia, MD; a Board Certified chaplain; and the disaster spiritual care lead of the Greater Chesapeake Region of the American Red Cross.
 His most recent deployment was in October 2018 when he was one of three American Red Cross disaster spiritual care team members to respond to the shootings in the Tree of Life Synagogue in Pittsburgh, PA.